 Image source: Marshall White

 Australia’s Adaptation of the Californian Bungalow

 Australia took this idea of a bungalow and ran with it.
-In the late 20’s, these small-scale Queenslanders started popping up in the second and third rings of the city.
-Suburbs like Ashgrove (who would have thought?), Alderley, Newmarket, Wooloowin, Morningside, and more, saw a rapid rise in bungalow styled Queenslanders.
-These houses lined the railway and tram lines, as not everyone had a car until around the 1950’s.
+In the late ’20s, these small-scale Queenslanders started popping up in the second and third rings of the city.
+Suburbs like Ashgrove (who would have thought?), Alderley, Newmarket, Wooloowin, Morningside, and more; saw a rapid rise in bungalow-style Queenslanders.
+These houses lined the railway and tram lines, as not everyone had a car until the 1950s.

 Ashgrovian Queenslander Exterior

-The most notable aspect of the Ashgrovian exterior, and the Cali bungalow for that matter, is the gable roof.
-A gable roof, unlike the hipped roof, consists of two sloping sections that meet at the roof ridge.
-The characteristics of the gables and their decorative, pseudo half-timbering is deemed “Mock Tudor”.
-This Mock Tudor style can also be seen in the lead-light windows that many 1920’s Queenslanders display.
+The most notable aspect of both the Ashgrovian Queenslander and the Cali bungalow is the gabled roof.
+Unlike the hipped roof, a gable roof consists of two sloping sections that meet at the roof ridge in a style deemed “Mock Tudor”.
+This style can also be seen in the lead-light windows that many 1920s Queenslanders display.

 While a classical Queenslander shows off its extensive verandah, an Ashgrovian Queenslander humbly presents a small porch off to one side with steps leading up.